chinapedia/wikipedia.abstract.en/Page/Emperor_Kanmu.md

-Kammu was the 50th emperor of Japan,[1] according to the traditional order of succession.[2]
+was the 50th emperor of Japan,[1] according to the traditional order of succession.[2]
 Kammu reigned from 781 to 806, and it was during his reign that Japanese imperial power reached its peak.[3]

 Traditional narrative